 Psychologic Age: The well known saying “you’re only as old as you feel” can be applied here as psychologic age, is solely based on how a person acts and feels.
 This means a 75-year-old who works, takes part in activities and looks forward to future events could be considered to be psychologically young.

 As your body starts to age there are some gradual changes you can expect to happen at your body’s own pace.
-This could depend on your family’s pattern of aging as well as your lifestyle choices, which usually have a more powerful impact on how well your body will age.
+This could depend on your family’s pattern of ageing as well as your lifestyle choices, which usually have a more powerful impact on how well your body will age.

 Vision is known to be one of the first things to decline as you begin to age, as several things can occur:

-Hearing loss could develop suddenly, however, when it gradually starts to decline it can be considered another ‘normal’ aspect of aging.
+Hearing loss could develop suddenly, however, when it gradually starts to decline it can be considered another ‘normal’ aspect of ageing.
 Although exposure to noise over time can damage the ear’s ability to hear, some changes in hearing can occur as people age regardless of their exposure to loud noise.

 General signs and symptoms of hearing loss could include:

 With age, it is normal for hair to gradually thin on the scalp and as hair pigment cells decline in number, grey hair growth will increase.
-This is considered to be one of the clearer signs of aging and can start as early as your 20’s.
+This is considered to be one of the clearer signs of ageing and can start as early as your 20’s.

-During the aging process nails are most likely to become thick, hard, brittle, develop ridges or start to yellow in colour.
+During the ageing process nails are most likely to become thick, hard, brittle, develop ridges or start to yellow in colour.
 Although changes in nails could mean there is an underlying problem, most of these changes are commonly put down to age.

 By the time someone turns 80 it is common for them to have lost as much as 2 inches in height as a result of changes in posture and compression of joints, spinal bones and spinal discs; even the gradual flattening of foot arches could contribute!